Top 10 Auto Refinance Myths Explained

 NOT APPLICABLE – Unlike your home, where the loan is based on your equity.
 When you apply for an auto refinance loan, you do not have to have your vehicle appraised.

 You also don’t have to worry about paying for an on-site appraiser or dealing with a car dealership to get your vehicle appraised.
 Auto refinances lenders will use NADA, KBB, or other books to value your current car based on the year, make, trim, features, mileage, and vehicle identification number.

 3) Comparison Shopping is a Waste of Time

-NOT TRUE – Comparison shopping is the best way to get the lowest price or best deals on anything your looking to purchase.
+NOT TRUE – Comparison shopping is the best way to get the lowest price or best deals on anything you are looking to purchase.
 What’s funny is most people will shop around for days for the best price on a new car but will pay whatever interest rate is offered to them.

 Each bank has different algorithms when determining the credit risk of an individual.
-You may be approved by one bank to refinance your current loan for a 9% APR and the next bank you apply with may offer you a better APR of 4%.
-Don’t go crazy but definitely shop around and explore your options.
+You may be approved by one bank to refinance your current loan for a 9% APR and the following bank you apply with may offer you a better APR of 4%.
+Don’t go crazy but shop around and explore your options.

 4) I Won’t Save Enough Money Refinancing My Vehicle

-Not only will you save on the total interest charges but you will also save on your overall monthly payment.
-The average customer may save anywhere from $20 to $150 a month depending on the term of your refinanced loan.
+Not only will you save on the total interest charges, but you will also save on your overall monthly payment.
+The average customer may save anywhere from $20 to $150 a month, depending on the term of your refinanced loan.